pdjr-n2k/OneWireAddress/README.md

 ```c++
 void setAddress (unsigned char * address)
 ```
-Set the address object to a specified value.
+Set this address object to a specified value.

 **Parameters**
-- `address` - byte array used to specify an initial address.
+- `address` - byte array used to specify the new address.

 ---

 ```c++
 void setByte (int index, unsigned char value)
 ```
-Set a specified byte of the address to a specified value.
+Set a byte in this address to a specified value.

 **Parameters**
 - `index` - index of the byte to be written.